open-keychain/open-keychain/README.md

 #### Spongy Castle

 Spongy Castle is the stock Bouncy Castle libraries with a couple of small changes to make it work on Android.
-OpenPGP Keychain uses a forked version with some small changes.
+OpenKeychain uses a forked version with some small changes.
 These changes will been sent to Bouncy Castle, and Spongy Castle will be used again when they have filtered down.

 see
 * Fork: https://github.com/openpgp-keychain/spongycastle